pablojorge/brainfuck/README.md

 ### C++

-C++ version, with improved optimizations (compressed contiguous identical expressions).
+C++ version, with improved optimizations (expression tree with compressed contiguous identical operations).

 Tested with Clang 11.0.3 and GCC 10.1.0.